gytdau/directory/context/location.md

 # Location

 I've lived in Dublin ever since my parents moved here.
-I used to think the city was pretty dead until I started getting more disposable income.
+I keep finding new things to do and explore even now.

 ## Moving